oliver-ree/figma-plugin-diagnostics/README.md

 ## Usage

 1. Run the plugin in Figma
-2. Click "Create Rectangle" to add an orange rectangle to your canvas
+2. Click "Create Component" to add a reusable button component to your canvas
+3. The component will appear in your Assets panel for reuse across your design